morleydragon/eecs589F24/README.md

 * Raise questions throughout the presentation to generate discussion.

 ### Paper Summaries
-Every student is required to review the two papers assigned for each class.
+Every student is required to review one to two papers assigned for each class.
 One of these reviews can be brief, summarizing the main contributions of the paper and one critical assessment (e.g., how the paper could be improved, or compares to related work, or advances the state of the art).
 This brief review should be about a paragraph in length.

 The second review should be up to one page long, explaining in detail the contributions and context of the paper.
 This review should address the following four questions in about a paragraph each.
+**(If there is only one paper assigned for review, use the detailed format for the review.)**

 * What is the problem addressed by the paper, and why is this problem important?
 * What is the hypothesis of the work?